tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients that receive indication of filtering requirements SHOULD NOT use any other resolver for the filtered domains, but treat the network as claiming authority.
-However, since this filtering cannot be authenticated, this behavior SHOULD NOT be done silently without informing any user about the implications of such filtering.
+However, since this filtering cannot be authenticated, this behavior SHOULD NOT be done silently without informing users about the implications of such filtering.

-Networks that tries to interfere with connections to encrypted DNS resolvers without indicating a requirement for filtering cannot be easily distinguished from misconfigurations or network attacks.
+Networks that try to interfere with connections to encrypted DNS resolvers without indicating a requirement for filtering cannot be distinguished from misconfigurations or network attacks.
 Clients MAY choose to avoid sending any user-initiated connections on such networks to prevent malicious interception.